Sachin-pandey13/collaborative-document-editor-/README.md

 Document is saved every 2 seconds to MongoDB

 💻 Deployment (Free)
-You can deploy this project for free without credit card using:
+You can deploy this project for free (without credit card) using:

-👉 Deta Space
+Deta Space

-Frontend and backend should be deployed separately.
+⚠️ Frontend and backend should be deployed separately.

 🙋‍♂️ Author
 Sachin Pandey